hariharansr2004/Java-Cheat-Sheet/README.md

 <br>

 ## 2. JRE (Java Runtime Environment)
-Java Runtime Environment is a software package that provides an environment to **run** Java programs (not develop them).
+Java Runtime Environment (JRE) is a bundle of software components used to run Java applications.
 It contains:
 - **JVM (Java Virtual Machine)**
 - **Libraries and Other Components** required to run Java applications.
+- Classes required to run the Java programs
+- Property Files

 > **⚠ Important:**
 > - **JRE is Platform dependent**